openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 service types.

-When using this kind of service a special controller in MicroShift, referenced [here](loadbalancer-service-support.md) will include the node IP in the `.status.loadBalancer.ingress` list from the service.
+When using this kind of service a special controller in MicroShift, referenced [here](loadbalancer-service-support.md) will include the configured IPs in the `.status.loadBalancer.ingress` list from the service.
 Afterwards, ovnk will pick up these IP addresses and create iptables rules to forward all incoming traffic to the service IP.